The-Marcy-Lab-School/2-2-0-assignment/README.md

 Maybe you learned what you needed to in lecture, but maybe not!
 Follow the links to learn what you need.

 ## To get func-y or not?
-Since we can't call any of your functions directly, there will be the temptation to just write all your code in the global space and be unorganized. **Do not give in.** Well structured code is *critical* to working on a team.
+Without imports/exports, we can't call your functions directly in tests.
+And since we can't call any of your functions directly, there will be the temptation to just write all your code in the global space and be unorganized. **Do not give in.** Well structured code is *critical* to working on a team.

 The pattern we're going to adopt for now is the `runner pattern`, which you may remember from some early labs.
 It's where you write small focused functions, and then we call them in a larger function.
 In this case `main`.

 In `modify.js`, we've outlined this pattern for you already so you can see it.
 Try to mimic this pattern when you create your `index.js` file from scratch!

+**But most importantly, in order for your tests to pass, you must actually call functions in modify.js and index.js**.
+So in modify, do not delete the `main` function that we gave you!
+Basically, in your own browser, if you can see the changes to the html, you're ok.

 ## CRUD to the rescue
 Feeling overwhelmed by all the things the DOM can do?
 Whenever you're learning a new piece of tech, a helpful guiding light is CRUD.
 Can you...